ambrozini/gym-plan/.ai/prd.md

 ### US-004
 - Title: Generating a Training Plan
-- Description: As a user, I want to generate a training plan based on the completed profile to obtain a
+- Description: As a user, I want to generate a training plan based on the completed profile to obtain a personalized workout routine.
+- Acceptance Criteria:
   - User can provide training preferences defaulted from profile data, but can be overriden
   - After clicking the "Generate Plan" button, the system uses data from the profile, the exercise database, and training rules to create the plan.
-  - The generated plan includes a list of exercises assigned to the selected days, along with the recommended number of sets, repetitions, and suggested weights.
+  - The generated plan includes training days with slots containing exercises, along with the recommended number of sets, repetitions, tempo, rest times, and optional notes.
   - The plan is initially created in a "draft" state.

 ### US-005